NFL teams can reopen training facilities with government OK

 Commissioner Roger Goodell gave the 32 clubs the go-ahead for limited reopenings as long as state and local municipalities allow them.
 Coaching staffs and all players except those undergoing injury rehabilitation are barred from the facilities in the first phase of the league’s plan.

-With such states as California, New York, New Jersey, Washington, Michigan, Massachusetts and Virginia still under heavy restrictions, that immediately leaves 11 franchises unable to use their facilities.
+With such states as California, New York, New Jersey, Washington, Illinois, Michigan, Massachusetts and Virginia still under heavy restrictions, that immediately leaves 12 franchises unable to use their facilities.
 The Raiders, headed for Las Vegas for the upcoming season, still have their training complex in Alameda, California.

-The Ravens, Vikings, Titans, Buccaneers, Browns, Panthers, Eagles and Packers have chosen not to reopen Tuesday.
-The Jaguars have set May 26 for their reopening.
+The Packers, Ravens, Dolphins, Vikings, Titans, Buccaneers, Browns, Panthers, Saints, Eagles and Packers have chosen not to reopen Tuesday.
+Cincinnati expects to reopen on Wednesday.
+Jacksonville has set May 26 for its reopening, and Denver also is targeting next week.

-Among the teams taking advantage of using their buildings on the first day they are allowed are the Falcons, Texans, Cardinals and Colts.
+Among the teams taking advantage of using their buildings on the first day they are allowed are the Cowboys, Falcons, Texans, Cardinals, Chiefs and Colts.

 “We’ve spent the entire quarantine period preparing to reopen,” the Colts said in a statement, “... but it will be very gradual and deliberate.
 And of course we’re taking steps to make sure we’re in compliance with state and local regulations, and NFL and CDC guidelines.”